TouKaienn/implicit-neural-rendering-for-isosurfaces/README.md

 3. CPU/GPU+CUDA+CUDNN

 # Prepare Dataset
-For the training and testing images (2021.9.20 version), download from [BaiduYun](https://pan.baidu.com/s/12LnBpCqz4mlI_BohBoogQw) with code `o7ad`.
-After that, unzip the files and put the training images and testing images at `/data/train_data` and `/data/test_data`, respectively.
-For each folder (train or test), there will be a txt file with numbers of png files.
+The training and testing images (2021.9.20 version) can be downloaded from [BaiduYun](https://pan.baidu.com/s/12LnBpCqz4mlI_BohBoogQw) with code `o7ad`.
+After that, unzip the files and put the training images at `/data/train_data` and testing images at `/data/test_data`.
+For each folder (train or test), there will be one txt file with numbers of png files.

 # Train
 Run the following command in terminal